dreamhead/tudi/README.md

 Flow API enables you to build complex workflows by chaining multiple Agents together.
 It provides two key methods:

 - **next**: Chain Agents sequentially to create a linear workflow.
 Each Agent's output becomes the input for the next Agent.
-- **conditional**: Create branching logic based on the output of an Agent.
+- **case**: Create branching logic based on the output of an Agent.
 Different downstream Agents can be selected based on conditions.

 Here's an example that demonstrates both sequential and conditional flows: